-More information regarding the taxability of railroad retirement benefits can be found in RRB booklets TXB-25, Tax Withholding and Railroad Retirement Payments, and TXB-85, The Taxation of Railroad Retirement Act Annuities.
-These booklets are available at RRB.gov, or by contacting the RRB toll free at 1-877-772-5772.
+More information regarding the taxability of railroad retirement benefits can be found in RRB booklet TXB-85, The Taxation of Railroad Retirement Act Annuities.
+This booklet is available at RRB.gov (select Benefits from the main menu, Income Tax, then General Information), or by contacting the RRB toll free at 1-877-772-5772.

-Information is also available on the IRS website at www.irs.gov.
+Information is also available on the IRS website at IRS.gov.
 To learn more about how SSEB payments, repayments, and tax withholding amounts should be reported to the IRS, refer to IRS Publication 915, Social Security and Equivalent Railroad Retirement Benefits.
 For additional information about how pension payments, repayments, and tax withholding should be reported to the IRS, or how NSSEB contributory amounts paid are taxed, refer to IRS Publication 575, Pension and Annuity Income, and/or IRS Publication 939, General Rule for Pensions and Annuities.